maxtherocket/presentation-brain-hacks/brain-hacks.md

 ^ Prank coworkers

-^ Take an improv glass so that you can
+^ Take an improv glass so that you can generate more excitement from everyday life